pankao/collision-as3/README.md

 collision-as3
 =============

-Broadphase collision detection library for ActionScript 3
+Broadphase collision detection library for ActionScript 3.

+Status: Please note that this is still in Alpha: documentation might be slightly out of date, certain unit tests are missing.

 ## Features
  - Object-oriented system